ory/examples/oathkeeper/08-envoy-header/README.md

 1. Request lands on Envoy
 1. Envoy uses ext_authz to forward authentication to http://oathkeeper/decision
    API
-1. `cookie_sesion` authentication checks authentication and returns request back to Envoy
+1. `cookie_session` authentication checks authentication and returns request back to Envoy
 1. Hydrator adds an additional header to the request
 1. Envoy proxies request to `hello` service